EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 > It'd be nice to put that "ApiKey" string somewhere safe similar to how the "Jwt Bearer" scheme has it in a constant.
 Take a look at the [finished project on GitHub](https://github.com/megakevin/end-point-blog-dotnet-5-web-api/tree/json-web-token) to see [one way to organize that](https://github.com/megakevin/end-point-blog-dotnet-5-web-api/commit/8e9432068bfad977980c7c28702773a25ee293b8) and also how to [make the `Startup` configuration a little less verbose](https://github.com/megakevin/end-point-blog-dotnet-5-web-api/commit/05138e927986fc191d4a042a3455ed1ee1947b8f) by using extension methods.

 And finally, let's test our endpoint and marvel at the fruit of our work.
-Make sure to create an API Key by POSTing to `api/Users/ApiKey`, and copy the "value" from the response.

-Next, we can copy that key and use it as the value for the `Api-Key` header a GET request to `api/BodyTypes`.
-In Postman, we can do that by choosing the "Authorization" tab, selecting "API Key" in the "Type" drop-down list, writing "Api-Key" in the "Key" text box, and pasting the generated key in the "Value" text box.
+Make sure to create a new API Key by POSTing to `api/Users/ApiKey`, and copy the "value" from the response.
+We can use it as the value for the `Api-Key` header a GET request to `api/BodyTypes`.
+In Postman, we can do that by choosing the "Authorization" tab, selecting "API Key" in the "Type" drop-down list, writing "Api-Key" in the "Key" text box, and putting our key in the "Value" text box.

 With that, we can make the request and see how the endpoint now allows authentication via API Keys: